 This field contains the number of previous passwords that cannot be reused.
 Up to ten previous passwords can be compared.
+Select 0 to allow the reuse of all previous passwords.

 Minimum password change interval (hours)

 This field contains how long a user must wait between password changes.